esheldon/nsim/config/README.md

         meas: 0.0352601 +/- 0.000116722, -0.000132118 +/- 0.000123185
         fracdiff: 7.43e-03 +/- 3.33e-03
     - additive seems to be gone now...
+        - these were both slac runs with old galsim

 #  trying integration
 - run-bd04zmcal-degint01